swissspidy/wp-performance-action/README.md

     debug: ''

     # List of URLs on the WordPress site to test.
+    #
     # Each URL should be separated with new lines.
     #
     # Default: ''
     urls: ''

-    # List of plugins to install.
+    # List of plugin directories to mount.
+    #
     # Each plugin should be separated with new lines.
+    # Needs to be a path to a local directory.
+    # For installing plugins from the plugin directory
-    # Supports paths to local directories or ZIP URLs.
+    # or a ZIP file, use a blueprint.
-    # Performance Lab (performance-lab) is always installed.
     #
     # Default: ''
     plugins: ''

-    # List of themes to install.
+    # List of theme directories to mount.
+    #
     # Each theme should be separated with new lines.
+    # Needs to be a path to a local directory.
+    # For installing themes from the theme directory
-    # Supports paths to local directories or ZIP URLs.
+    # or a ZIP file, use a blueprint.
-    # Twenty Twenty-One (twentytwentyone) and Twenty Twenty-Three (twentytwentythree)
-    # are always installed.
     #
     # Default: ''
     themes: ''